 Have some extra ribbon lying around?
 This woven ribbon tote is a great way to use up your extra stash!

 I picked up a pack of 16 rolls of this cute polka-dot ribbon at Marshall’s a while back.
-Organizing my trim the Trim Trade has made me realize just how much cute things like this I have lying around.
+Organizing my things has made me realize just how many cute things like this I have lying around.
 So let’s use some!

 Here’s an easy ribbon tote tutorial.
 All seams are 1/4″.